Exabyte-io/documentation/docs/getting-started/run-first-simulation.md

 # Open Job Designer

-Start by click "Create Job" link in the left-hand sidebar.

-You will be taken to the "Job Designer" page where you can:
+Start by clicking "Create Job" link in the left-hand sidebar to open the "Job Designer" page where you can:

-- Choose a material (one that you created and saved before)
+- Choose a previously created material
 - Choose and adjust a simulation Workflow
 - Setup compute parameters